lexatlas/lexatlas.github.io/index.md

 ## The LAC19 Compendium
 The Compendium will comprise between 60 - 80 national reports written by teams of distinguished national legal experts on the relevant country’s legal response to Covid-19.
 Each country's team is headed by a Country Rapporteur, and in most cases the teams are composed of scholars with a diverse range of topical expertise.
-The individual Country Reports will be produced by reference to a comprehensive Author Guidance Code, to be updated as the project evolves but applied by all authors, addressing the following subjects:
+The individual country reports will be produced by reference to a comprehensive Author Guidance Code, to be updated as the project evolves but applied by all authors, addressing the following subjects:

 **I. Constitutional Framework (e.g., executive, legislative, division of powers)**